 Price Points: At $2 - $5 per square foot vinyl is on the low end of the flooring price scale.
 This is particularly poignant because printing techniques often allow you to replicate the look of much more expensive materials.

-Cleaning: Maintenance is key in a kitchen where spills and splashes of various food stuff, are going to occur on a regular basis.
+Cleaning: Maintenance is key in a kitchen where spills and splashes of various foodstuffs, are going to occur on a regular basis.
 Vinyl tends to be relatively stain proof and easy to care for, but some regular cleaning is required.

 Dropped Objects: Cooking is kind of a juggling act and whenever you drop something, your floor will be there to catch it.
 With vinyl the surface that a dropped dish or glass hits will be relatively soft, making it less likely that accidents will turn into dangerously shattering housewares.